agentm/project-m36/docs/database_context_functions.markdown

 ## Future Improvements

 There are likely a variety of convenience functions which would make sense in the context of the scripted function.
 If you have ideas for such functions, please open a GitHub issue.

-Error-handling is currently based on exceptions thrown from the functions.
-It would likely be smoother to be able to return errors from the functions instead.